FN-Children-Games/Glyphs/README.md

   http://www.ydli.org/dakinfo/clcexp.htm

-Intended Gameplay Mechanics:

 Home Screen:

-Start button & Settings
+- Home Screen with start button & Settings

+- Start button will direct player to first (Scene)

 Gameplay:

-a Grid layout of Randomaized 24 Syllablic glyph
+- The Scene will be made of 24 Syllablic glyph's in a Grid layout

-5 of the 24 letters  will be the correct answer the remainer will be incorrect.
+- 5 of the 24 letters will be the correct answer the remainer will be incorrect.

-Have the correct letter highlighted when pressed.
+- When the correct letter is pressed it should be highlighted.

-Have play's the audio of sound.
+- when the correct letter is pressed audio of the glyph will play the assoicated sound.

-When All 5 are selected correctly and highlighted move to the next Syllablic glyph
+- When All 5 are selected correctly and highlighted move to the next Syllablic glyph

-Assets:
+TO DO:

-Background
+Create Background
-Buttons
+Create Buttons sprites
-Menu
+Create Menu
-Icons
-Glyph Sprites
+Create Game Scene
+Create Glyph font - Complete

 */ Lanugage Instruction from Dakelh Elder in Britsh Columbia and abroad.
 For the Children, who will preserve and revitilize the language. /*